Aconitum: As a poison

 It has, albeit rarely, been hypothesized that Socrates was executed via an extract from an Aconitum species, such as Aconitum napellus, rather than via hemlock, Conium maculatum.
 Aconitum was commonly used by the ancient Greeks as an arrow poison but can be used for other forms of poisoning.
 It has been hypothesized that Alexander the Great and Ptolemy XIV Philopator were murdered via aconite.

-In 1524, in the first recorded human trial of poison since the ancient Greeks, Pope Clement VII is said to have intentionally poisoned prisoners with aconite laced marzipan to test the effects of an antidote.
-The treated prisoner survived, while the untreated prisoner suffered a painful death.
+In a review of Alisha Rankin's The Poison Trials, Alison Abbott, writing in Nature, reports Rankin's proposal of 1524 as the first human trial with a control arm, indicating the book's description of a 16th century source presenting Pope Clement VII poisoning a pair of prisoners with aconite-laced marzipan, testing an antidote on one that survived, leaving the untreated prisoner to suffer a painful death.

 In April 2021, the president of Kyrgyzstan, Sadyr Japarov, promoted aconite root as a treatment for COVID-19.
 Subsequently, at least four people were admitted to hospital suffering from poisoning.
 Facebook had previously removed the President's posts advocating use of the substance, saying "We've removed this post as we do not allow anyone, including elected officials, to share misinformation that could lead to imminent physical harm or spread false claims about how to cure or prevent COVID-19".